TheRockStarDBA/kubernetes-vagrant/README.md

 # Vagrant For K8's

-This vagrant script shall install kubernetes cluster on windows using vagrant and Virtualbox.
+This vagrant script shall install kubernetes cluster on Linux/Windows using vagrant and Virtualbox.

 ## Dependencies

   - Vagrant.require_version >= 2.0.0
   - Virtualbox